devopsdojoconsortium/devopsdojoconsortium.github.io/docs/playbooks/metrics/average-build-downtime.md

 ### What is the intended behavior?

 Keep the pipelines always deployable by fixing broken builds as rapidly as possible.
-Proken builds are the highest priority since they prevent production fixes from being deployed in a safe, standard way.
+Broken builds are the highest priority since they prevent production fixes from being deployed in a safe, standard way.

 ### How is it improved?